chathubandaranayake/Tree-Classification-Model/README.md

-🌳 Tree Classification using Neural Networks
+# 🌳 Tree Classification using Neural Networks

 This project demonstrates how to build a neural network using TensorFlow/Keras to classify tree species based on a dataset.
 It covers the full machine learning pipeline from data loading and preprocessing to model training, evaluation, and saving.

+---

-📁 Dataset
+## 📁 Dataset

-The dataset used is Tree_Dataset.csv, which contains features related to tree species.
+The dataset used is `Tree_Dataset.csv`, which contains features related to tree species.

+---

-🔧 Technologies Used
+## 🔧 Technologies Used

-Python
+- Python

-TensorFlow / Keras
+- TensorFlow / Keras

-Pandas
+- Pandas

-NumPy
+- NumPy

-Scikit-learn
+- Scikit-learn

-Matplotlib
+- Matplotlib

+---

-📌 Key Steps
+## 📌 Key Steps

-Data Loading
+1. **Data Loading**
-The dataset is read using Pandas and basic exploration is done (info(), describe()).
+   The dataset is read using Pandas and basic exploration is done (`info()`, `describe()`).

-Preprocessing
+2. **Preprocessing**

-Features are standardized using StandardScaler.
+   - Features are standardized using `StandardScaler`.

-Labels are one-hot encoded for classification.
+   - Labels are one-hot encoded for classification.

-Model Building
+3. **Model Building**

-A sequential neural network with Dense layers is created.
+   - A sequential neural network with Dense layers is created.

-Early stopping and model checkpointing are used to optimize training.
+   - Early stopping and model checkpointing are used to optimize training.

-Training & Evaluation
+4. **Training & Evaluation**

-The model is trained and evaluated on test data.
+   - The model is trained and evaluated on test data.

-Accuracy and loss curves are plotted.
+   - Accuracy and loss curves are plotted.

-Model Saving
+5. **Model Saving**

-Trained model is saved for future inference.
+   - Trained model is saved for future inference.

+---